snoopspy/_backup_snoop91_20141126/readme.md

 ==================================

 # About
-Cross platform C++ library based on Qt.
+Packet processing C++ library based on Qt.

 # Develop Environment